Ewen Gillies

-Ewen Gillies (born 1825), also known as 'California Gillies', was a pioneering adventurer and serial emigrant from the remote Scottish island of Hirta, St. Kilda.
-During a lifetime punctuated by migration, he settled for periods of time in Australia, New Zealand, California and possibly Canada, but returned home on three separate occasions to live in the small remote community on Hirta, the only inhabited island in the small rocky St. Kilda archipelago, which has been described as Scotland's most remote and isolated island community, located in the Atlantic Ocean over 40 miles west of the Outer Hebrides.
+Ewen Gillies (born 1825), also known as 'California Gillies', was a pioneering adventurer and serial emigrant from the remote Scottish island of Hirta, St Kilda.
+During a lifetime punctuated by migration, he settled for periods of time in Australia, New Zealand, California and possibly Canada, but returned home on three separate occasions to live in the small remote community on Hirta, the only inhabited island in the small rocky St Kilda archipelago, which has been described as Scotland's most remote and isolated island community, located in the Atlantic Ocean over 40 miles west of the Outer Hebrides.

 Early life

-Ewen was born in 1825 into the Gillies family, a large clan whose origins can be traced to the settlers that came to St. Kilda from the Isle of Skye and Harris in the eighteenth century after a smallpox outbreak had reduced the St. Kilda population to 42.
+Ewen was born in 1825 to John and Mary Gillies.
+The Gillies family was a large clan whose origins can be traced to the settlers that came to St Kilda from the Isle of Skye and Harris in the eighteenth century after a smallpox outbreak had reduced the St Kilda population to 42.
 Ewen spent his childhood on the island and in 1849 he married Margaret McDonald, the beautiful daughter of a respected Island elder.
-In the 1851 census, Ewen is shown as 24 years old and Margaret as 19, and 33 of the St. Kilda population of 110 were members of the Gillies family.
+In the 1851 census, Ewen is shown as 24 years old and Margaret as 19, and 33 of the St Kilda population of 110 were members of the Gillies family.